-- (a) expert witness disclosures and depositions shall be governed by this Rule; - (b) no later than twenty-eight (28) days after entry of the claim construction ruling, each party shall make its initial expert witness disclosures required by Federal Rule of Civil Procedure 26 on issues for which it bears the burden of proof; - (c) no later than twenty-eight (28) days after the date for initial expert reports, each party shall make its rebuttal expert witness disclosures required by Federal Rule of Civil Procedure 26 on the issues for which the opposing party bears the burden of proof.

-(d) Expert Reports Generally:

-- (1) Every expert report shall begin with a succinct statement of the opinions the expert expects to give at trial. - (2) Unless leave of court is applied for and given, there shall be no expert testimony at trial on any opinion not fairly disclosed in that expert's report. - (3) Unless leave of court is applied for and given, an expert shall not use or refer to at trial any evidence, basis or grounds in support of the expert's opinion not disclosed in the expert's report, except as set forth below.
+- (a) expert witness disclosures and depositions are governed by this Rule; - (b) no later than 28 days after entry of the claim construction ruling, each party must make its initial expert witness disclosures required by Federal Rule of Civil Procedure 26 on issues for which it bears the burden of proof; - no later than 28 days after the date for initial expert reports, each party must make its rebuttal expert witness disclosures required by Federal Rule of Civil Procedure 26 on the issues for which the opposing party bears the burden of proof. - (d) Expert Reports Generally: - (1) Every expert report must begin with a succinct statement of the opinions the expert expects to give at trial. - (2) Unless leave of court is applied for and given, there will not be any expert testimony at trial on any opinion not fairly disclosed in that expert's report. - (3) Unless leave of court is applied for and given, an expert must not use or refer to at trial any evidence, basis or grounds in support of the expert's opinion not disclosed in the expert's report, except as set forth below.